The "Blue Amaryllis"

-After 2 weeks, you may repot it to a 6-8 inch (15-20 cm) tall pot that has drainage holes at the bottom.
-Plant it with the entire bulb exposed, and the roots buried.
+After 2 weeks, you can transplant it to a pot about 5 inches wide (12 cm) and about 7-8 inches tall (18-20 cm) with drainage holes.
+Repot gently to avoid disturbing the roots, which are fragile.
+Keep the bulb exposed, and the roots buried.
 Give it bright, indirect light the first 2-3 weeks, then expose it to direct sun gradually, protecting it from strong afternoon sun for 2-3 months.

 Climate -- Worsleya comes from an area with moderate temperatures and cooler nights, similar to San Diego's climate.
 Try to protect it from temperatures above 90 degrees F (32°C), or at least give it cooler temperatures at night.
-In a warm greenhouse, put it on the floor where it's cooler.
+In warm conditions, keep the pot shaded, perhaps by placing it inside a second pot made of clay.
+In a warm greenhouse or room, put it on the floor where it's cooler.

 Lighting -- Worsleya likes mostly-sunny conditions, with some protection from strong afternoon sun, especially in warmer conditions.

-Feel free to contact me with any questions.
+Feel free to contact me with questions.